Protecting Unity Games

 2. Add Input to Dotfuscator

-Open the Dotfuscator Gui and add the input by following instructions for Professional Edition or Community Edition.
+Open the Dotfuscator Config Editor and add the input by following instructions for Professional Edition or Community Edition.
 The correct input will depend on the target platform.
 See the following sections for details:

 - Standalone Input to Dotfuscator